 Additionally, you can defend an Aggravated Carjacking charge if you can prove that you did not have a firearm or weapon on you at the time of the alleged offence or that the subject weapon was not for the purposes of Carjacking.

 If the Aggravated Carjacking charge follows from causing injury to the alleged victim, you may argue that the injury was ‘superficial’ or ‘trivial’ and therefore does not meet the definition of ‘injury’.
 For example, if the alleged victim did not suffer psychological harm, but only distress, fear or anger, the Aggravated component will not be satisfied.
-You can also argue that it was not your intention to injure the alleged victim, and that the injury occurred by mistake.
+You can also argue that it was not your intention to injure the alleged victim and that the injury occurred by mistake.
 Finally, you may also have a defence of a factual dispute relating to the charge.

 Road Safety Act 1986 (Vic) s 3; Marine Safety Act 2010 (Vic) s 3.